anders94/api-docs/source/includes/_http-private.md

-fee | The fee multiplier for this trade. currencyPair | The market to which this order belongs. clientOrderId | (optional) User specified 64-bit integer identifier.
+fee | The fee multiplier for this trade. currencyPair | The market to which this order belongs. clientOrderId | (optional) User specified 64-bit integer identifier. tokenFee | The total fee paid, if any, using a token to pay fees. tokenFeeCurrency | The currency used to pay fees if any token fee was used.

 ## sell